BMW 6 Series (E24)

 The BMW E24 is the first generation of BMW 6 Series range of grand tourer cars, which was produced from January 1976 to 1989 and replaced the BMW E9 coupé.

 The E24 was produced solely in a 2-door coupé body style.
 All models used petrol straight-six engines, with the majority (aside from the M635CSi/M6 model) using a version of the BMW M30 engine family.
-The E24 was initially based on the E12 5 Series platform, until it switched to the newly released E28 5 Series platform in 1982.
+The E24 shared many parts with the E12 5 series, and in 1982 was updated with parts from the newly released E28 5 series.

 The M635CSi is the first of the BMW M6 model line and is powered by the M88/3 straight-six engine.
 In North America, the vehicle is badged as "M6" and uses the less powerful BMW S38 engine.

-The E24's successor, the E63 6 Series, was released in 2004 after a 16-year hiatus.
-Although the E31 8 Series was released as production of the E24 was ending, the 8 Series is considered a separate model line and therefore not a successor to the E24.
+The eventual successor to the nameplate, the E63 6 Series, was released in 2004 after a 16-year hiatus.
+Although the E31 8 Series was introduced as production of the E24 was ending, the 8 Series is considered a separate model line and therefore not a successor to the E24.